ucb-stat154/stat154-spring-2018/syllabus/policies.md

 ### Tests

-- There will be two 50-minute in-class midterms, and one final exam.
+- There will be one 50-minute in-class midterm, and one final exam.
-- The tentative date of the midterms are TBD.
+- The tentative date of the midterm is TBD.
 - There will be __no early or makeup exams__.
 - Do not take the class if you are not available at these dates and times.
 - We will use gradescope to grade the tests.